rhodb/rhodb.github.io/_pages/teaching.md

 ## Lecturer
 ### LING 20001: Introduction to Linguistics (Spring 2020)

 This course is the first core course for the linguistics major at the University of Chicago.
 I taught one of two sections during the Spring 2020 quarter.
 I split lecturing duties with [Kathryn Montemurro](https://www.linkedin/in/kathryn-montemurro-838b7b73), who taught the other section.
 I taught the sections on acoustics, articulatory phonetics, syntax, semantics and pragmatics.
 You can find the materials on the [project page](https://rhodb.github.io/projects/teaching-intro) I have for this course.
-I was responsible for every aspect of my section: asynchronous lectures three times a week; synchronous class periods three times a week; office hours twice a week; creating exercises and solutions; creating homeworks and solutions as well as grading them (biweekly); creating and grading exams; and fielding questions over email.
+I was responsible for every aspect of my section: asynchronous lectures three times a week; synchronous class periods three times a week; office hours twice a week; creating exercises and solutions; creating homeworks and solutions as well as grading them (every other week); creating and grading exams; and fielding questions over email.

 * Students: 17 in my section
 * Teaching assistant: N/A